 I smeared my face with mud and I went to the palace where I worked as a swineherd.
 On my time off, I made toys for the princess.
 She had rejected the natural things I had offered her as a prince.
 So as a swineherd I made her artificial things, trinkets, and she couldn’t get enough of them.
 In exchange for my toys, I demanded kisses.
 She planted them on my muddy face while standing in a throng of jeering ladies-in-waiting.

-One day, the emperor saw what was going on and he drove his daughter and me out of his kingdom.
-I took her back to my own country.
-I left her out in the garden.
+One day, her father the emperor saw what was going on and he drove the two of us out of his kingdom.
+The princess thought she would have to spend the rest of her life with a dirty swineherd.
+We went back to my castle, and when we arrived, I left her out in the garden.
 Then I disappeared and came back dressed in my own clothes.
-My real clothes.
-Finally, I said what I had wanted to say all along.
-“I despise you.
-You did not understand the real gifts I gave you, the nightingale and the rose, but you could kiss a swineherd for the sake of a toy.
-This is what you get for it!”
+I said what I had wanted to say all along.
+“You did not understand the real gifts I gave you, the nightingale and the rose, but you could kiss a swineherd for the sake of a toy.
+I despise you.”